 Why Civilian MRE’s are a better option:

 - The commercial sale of Civilian MRE is not restricted like military MREs.

 - You can buy from legitimate dealers, not eBay sellers who may be selling you old or fake MRE.

-Knowing Exactly where they came from: We have heard of some military MRE that have sat in war zones for months or years before making their way on to Ebay.
+Knowing Exactly where they came from: We have heard of some military MRE that have sat in war zones for months or years before making their way on to eBay.
 Who wants to eat something that’s been lying around in the desert for the last year?
-Even the best MRE are going to be effected by the harsh heat of the desert.
+Even the best MRE are going to be affected by the harsh heat of the desert.